 What’s the philosophy behind acupuncture?

-You may be interested in acupuncture for a variety of reasons — for example, I sought treatment for my chronic headaches and sinus pressure — as there are countlessconditions and symptoms that acupuncture has been said to help with.
-Here are just some of the many claims:
+You may be interested in acupuncture for a variety of reasons.
+For example, I sought treatment for my chronic headaches and sinus pressure.

 anxiety and depression osteoarthritis chronic pain, often in the neck, back, knees, and head